-We have a dataset that contains the salary statements of several employees of XYZ company.
-Our dataset has 5 unique columns which are Employee ID, First Name, Last Name, Designation, and Salary.
-We can use the Ampersand symbol, Flash Fill feature, CONCATENATE, CONCAT, TEXTJOIN, TEXT, CHAR functions, VBA code, and Power Query Editor to concatenate names in Excel.
+Suppose we have a dataset that contains the salary statements of several employees.
+We can use the Ampersand symbol, Flash Fill feature, CONCATENATE, CONCAT, TEXTJOIN, TEXT and CHAR functions, VBA code, and Power Query Editor to concatenate names in Excel.

-- Write down the following formula in cell F5 and press Enter.
+- Enter the following formula in cell F5 and press Enter:

 =C5&" "&D5

-- Now, drag the AutoFill handle down to copy this formula.
+- Drag the AutoFill handle down to copy this formula to the cells below.

 Notes: